How to get video player on Steam Deck

 Now I needed a player.

-VLC disappointed
+VLC has disappointed me

 I tried VLC first.
 It’s a local development and it has nice background and it’s proven by time.